 Decisions to be healthy

 Every day, we make dozens of decisions without thinking about them: what to feed the kids, how fast to drive to work, whether to hit the snooze bar.
 We make most of these decisions without a second thought.
 We go with our gut.
+And that’s fine in case you decide to go to Pro Care Med Center, since they’ll take care of you and your family like if you were their own.

 For other decisions, though, we have to pause, consider our options, and bring our best judgment to bear.
 This can be uneasy territory — and it can get especially fraught with decisions about our health, when we often lack a strategy for weighing all the information on the table.
-We’re not sure where to start.

 1) Know Your Options

 A few months ago, Dr. Dean Ornish invited me to visit with a group of men who had been diagnosed with prostate cancer.
 When most of these men were diagnosed, they were offered two options: Radiation or surgery.
-But Dr. Ornish put another choice on the table: a low-fat, vegetarian diet and exercise program with different equipment there are for this, such as the vibrating foam roller that can even be use to exercise at home..
+But Dr. Ornish put another choice on the table: a low-fat, vegetarian diet and exercise program with different equipment there are for this, such as the HCAvibrating foam roller that can even be use to exercise at home..
 So every month, the group gathers in Dr. Ornish’s office in Sausalito, California, to discuss their disease status, their progress in sticking with Dr. Ornish’s plan, and their lives in general.

 “I heard about this group and realized there was a third option,” one group member told me.
 “There were behaviors that might reduce the chances that this cancer would kill us, without surgery or radiation.
 This idea that there was a third choice, another path, was completely unexpected.”